-To illustrate, consider a database application that will be used by multiple client applications.
-Units of a single client application will surely want to connect to, and use, the same database; but if units of another client application were to use that same database, the consequences could be catastrophic for all concerned.
+To illustrate, consider a database service that will be used by multiple client services.
+Units of a single client service will surely want to connect to, and use, the same database; but if units of another client service were to use that same database, the consequences could be catastrophic for all concerned.

 If juju respected the

-applications should be able to handle multiple requirers anyway; and most
+should be able to handle multiple requirers anyway; and most requirers will

 When a unit running a given charm participates in a given relation, it runs at least three hooks for every remote unit it becomes aware of in that relation.

-[name]-relation-joined is run only when that remote unit is first
+[name]-relation-joined is run once only, when that remote unit is first

 observed by the unit.
 It should be used to

 settings that can be determined using no more than the name of the joining unit

 private-address setting, which is always available when the